-A Beginner's Guide to Personality Frameworks Online
+A Beginner's Map of Online Personality Frameworks

 Why this guide exists

-This article is a plain-language survey meant to help you locate each framework on a shared map.
+This article is a plain-language survey designed to help you locate each framework on a shared map.
 No cheerleading, no dismissing.
 Just a short, honest read so the next time one of these comes up, you know what it is and what to do with it.

 MBTI (Myers-Briggs Type Indicator)

-What it is: A personality type system that sorts people into 16 types along four axes — extraversion vs introversion, sensing vs intuition, thinking vs feeling, judging vs perceiving.
+What it is.
+A personality type system that sorts people into 16 types along four axes — extraversion vs introversion, sensing vs intuition, thinking vs feeling, judging vs perceiving.
 Built on top of Carl Jung's theory of psychological types and popularized in the mid-twentieth century by a mother-daughter team.

 The Big Five (OCEAN)

-What it is: Five continuous personality dimensions — openness, conscientiousness, extraversion, agreeableness, neuroticism — each of which you sit somewhere along a spectrum of.
+What it is.
+Five continuous personality dimensions — openness, conscientiousness, extraversion, agreeableness, neuroticism — each of which you sit somewhere along a spectrum of.
 Built through decades of statistical personality research.

 Enneagram

-What it is: A personality system of nine core types, each organized around a specific core fear and desire.
-Concepts like 'wings' and 'stress and growth arrows' add dynamism — describing how a type shifts under pressure or in growth.
+What it is.
+A personality system of nine core types, each organized around a specific core fear and desire.
+Concepts like "wings" and "stress and growth arrows" add dynamism — describing how a type shifts under pressure or in growth.

 Attachment theory